Here is a video demonstration:

 * Type word rfarg (for argument) into the search/lookup field.

-* Alt+Click (Alt+Shift+Click for Firefox) the Submit/Search button, in this example "Search Maps" button.
+* Alt+Click the Submit/Search button, in this example "Search Maps" button.

 * AutoSave dialog comes up, with "Save SearchCard" box checked.

-* Type descriptive name into Passcard Name, such as "Google Maps".
+* Type a descriptive name into Passcard Name, such as "Google Maps".

-* Click "Save" and your SearchCard is saved.
+* Make sure that "Save SearchCard" checkbox is ticked and click "Save" and your SearchCard is saved.